 What does it cost?

 Naming Convention:- With civilian aircraft - if the aircraft is owned by a named person it will be shown as "Private", where it is owned by a company or organisation, this will be named where possible.
-If the aircraft is military, as a sign of respect, the crew will be named, if that information is available.
-If there are any objections to this naming policy, with regards to individual entries, please contact me and I will amend it.
+If the aircraft is military, on occasion the crew may be identified but if there are any objections to this naming policy, with regards to individual entries, please contact me and I will amend it.

 If you wish to be included in the Plane-Trace mailing list please enter your details in the boxes below.

-information is provided free, and is for the private use of the recipient on a
+· All information is provided free, and is for the private use of the recipient on a non-commercial basis.

 · The recipient should be aware of Copyright Regulations governing the use of the information and if he/she wishes to use the information for a commercial purpose, then permission must be sought from the quoted source.

 · The Information Service is aware of the aforementioned Copyright Regulations, and will adhere to them at all times.
 The Information Service is also duty bound to report any infringements of the Copyright Regulations to the proper authorities.